djaus2/AEGymBook/README.md

 - Put settings in DB and allow Admin to change online.
 - Implement I forgot pwd.
 Further no email capability yet.
 - Social Media Logins
+- Cache booking data in Client.
+Currently refreshes with each page change.